jeff-winn/homebridge-automower-platform/docs/index.md

   The plugin provides the following capabilities:
   - The current charge status and battery percentage for each mower.
   - A switch to control whether each mower has their schedule enabled or disabled.
-  - A motion sensor to indicate whether each mower is moving about the property.
+  - A motion sensor to indicate whether each mower:
+    - *is* moving about the property.
+    - *has* been tampered with (either by a human or other means) and needs assistance.
+    - *has* encountered a fault (which will require the Husqvarna app to troubleshoot) and needs assitance.
   Additional capabilities:
   - Does not cause logout of the Husqvarna mobile application.
 actions: